humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-04-28-javascript-error-handling-anti-pattern.md

         }
     }

 The idea here is that the error is caught and, depending on the mode, does something appropriate.
-As often happens in development, I&#8217;ve now discovered that this isn&#8217;t the best approach and actually introduces a painful consequence.
+As often happens in development, I've now discovered that this isn't the best approach and actually introduces a painful consequence.

 If an error occurs in `process()`, that error is trapped and thrown from `doSomething()`, which disrupts the call stack.
 The error is now too far away from the actual event to be useful for debugging.
 All of the context information that could lead to a solution is lost once execution exits `process()`.
-Imagine having your debugger set to break on all errors: using this code, the break would occur on the line containing `throw ex` when you really want it to break inside of `process()` because that&#8217;s where the actual problem is.
+Imagine having your debugger set to break on all errors: using this code, the break would occur on the line containing `throw ex` when you really want it to break inside of `process()` because that's where the actual problem is.

 I now consider this an error handling anti-pattern, a pattern that prevents useful debugging rather than enabling it.
 The pattern I now recommend is to completely remove the `try-catch` statement when in debug mode.
 This allows for normal code execution and will result in the correct call stack placement when an error occurs.
 There are a couple of ways to accomplish this pattern, the first is a rather ugly-looking conditional statement: